What is a PFO?

 Using the probe in your throat and X-ray imaging, the consultant can make sure that the chosen device is in the correct position and so the two umbrellas on either side of the device can open up and close the hole.

 You will go home the same day.
 You will need some blood thinners for a few months.
-Learn more about the benefits of a PFO closure here.
+You can learn more about the benefits of a PFO closure on our website.

 Risks with PFO Closure